gbansaghi/qt-bison-flex/README.md

 # qt-bison-flex

 This is a sample project demonstrating the integration of a Flex/Bison parser into a Qt GUI application.
 Since code demonstration is the main goal of this project, no binaries are included.
 The project can be opened and compiled with [Qt Creator][creator].
-A detailed description of the code is provided [below](#under-the-hood)
+A detailed description of the code is provided [below](#about).

 ## Setup